Casspir: Popular culture

 The Casspir has entered South African popular culture as an icon of apartheid-era state repression and is controversial for its continued deployment in South Africa for policing tasks.
 A beadwork Casspir, with Ndebele designs, outside the Iziko South African National Gallery was installed as a representation of this iconography of the vehicle.
-Created by interdisciplinary contemporary artist Ralph Ziman, the artwork is titled The Casspir Project.
+Created by interdisciplinary contemporary artist Ralph Ziman, the artwork is titled SPOEK 1.

 A Casspir also forms part of the South Africa Apartheid Museum's exhibit on repression in the townships in the 1980s.

 Casspirs were extensively used by the human characters to enter into the alien settlement zone in the 2009 movie District 9.

 A Casspir is seen in the music video for the song "Dirty Harry" by Gorillaz.